 Try and spend a little time tidying up your borders – you’ll be pleased you did when spring comes round.
 This is a good time of year to plant shrubs.
 Our Westland Tree & Shrub Planting Mix will give them a boost with its balanced nutrient fertiliser that feeds for up to 6 months and added root builder for healthy plants.

-- Clear leaves with a spring tine rake and compost them
+- Clear up fallen leaves and compost them

 - Protect tender plants from frost with fleece or plant jackets